ayesha321-code/tolKG-dump/README.md

 ## **Getting Started**
 ### **Accessing the Data**
-The tolKG dataset is available in **RDF format** and can be accessed via:
+The tolKG db is available in **NE04J DUMP** and can be accessed via:
 - **Download**: [Link to dataset files]